agentloopfyi/agentloopfyi.github.io/_posts/2025-09-15-checklist.markdown

 ---
-layout: page
+layout: post
+comments: false
-title: Things to check before putting a single Ruppee in stock market
+title:  "Checklist before putting a single Rupee in the stock market"
-permalink: /checklist/
-includelink: true
-comment: false
+date:   2025-09-15 10:00:00
 ---

-#### Should be familiar with <br />
+**✨ Should be familiar with**

 ✅ Nifty 50 website <br />
 ✅ Moneycontrol <br />
 ✅ Screener.in <br />

-#### ⚠️ Should check news and events in last 24-48 hours in<br />
+**✨ Should check news and events in last 24-48 hours in**

 ✅ Geopolitics <br />
 ✅ Domestic political news <br />